scipp/ess/docs/developer/workflow-design.md

 Aside from this, such an approach would still not help with the several of other issues listed above.

-## High-level summary of proposed approach
+### High-level summary of proposed approach

+We propose an architecture combining *domain-driven design* with *dependency injection*.
-We propose to use dependency injection to build a declarative workflow.
+Dependency injection aids in building a declarative workflow.
-In the manner of a domain-driven design, we define components that correspond to concepts that are meaningful to the (instrument) scientist.
+We define domain-specific concepts that are meaningful to the (instrument) scientist.
+Simple functions provide workflow components that define relations between these domain concepts.

 Specifically, we propose to define specific domain types, such as `IncidentMonitor`, `TransmissionMonitor`, and `TransmissionFraction` in the example above.
 However, instead of the user having to pass these to functions, we use dependency injection to provide them to the functions.